React to Email Events in Real Time

 How do I verify that a webhook came from MultiMail?

-Every webhook request includes an X-MultiMail-Signature header containing an HMAC-SHA256 hex digest of the raw request body, keyed with your webhook signing secret.
-Compute the expected digest on your side and use a constant-time comparison (hmac.compare_digest in Python, crypto.timingSafeEqual in Node.js) to verify.
+Every webhook request includes an X-MultiMail-Signature header formatted as sha256=<hexdigest>, where the digest is an HMAC-SHA256 of the raw request body keyed with your webhook signing secret.
+Compute the expected digest on your side, prefix it with sha256=, and use a constant-time comparison (hmac.compare_digest in Python, crypto.timingSafeEqual in Node.js) to verify.
 Reject any request where the signatures do not match.

 What happens if my endpoint is down when an event fires?